grafana/grafana/contribute/pull-request.md

 If you think a specific person needs to review your pull request, then you can tag them in the description or in a comment.
 Tag a user by typing the `@` symbol followed by their GitHub username.

-We recommend that you read [How to do a code review](https://google.github.io/eng-practices/review/reviewer/) to learn more about some best practices for code reviews.
+We recommend that you read [How to do a code review](https://google.github.io/eng-practices/review/reviewer/) to learn more about code reviews.

 ## Formatting guidelines